 Big Joe

 Forklifts are essential tools in warehouses, manufacturing plants, and construction sites, but not all forklifts are the same.
 The Industrial Truck Association (ITA) classifies forklifts into five major categories based on their power source, tire type, and specific applications.
 Understanding these classifications will help you choose the right forklift for your business needs.
-Here’s a breakdown of the five classes of forklifts, featuring top models from Big Joe, a trusted name in material handling solutions.
+Here’s a breakdown of the five classes of forklifts, featuring top models from Big Joe electric forklifts, a trusted name in material handling solutions.

-Class I: Electric Motor Rider Forklifts
+Class I: Electric Motor Rider Forklift

 Description: Class I forklifts are battery-powered and designed for both indoor and outdoor use.
 They can have either cushion or pneumatic tires, making them suitable for different environments.